 Construction of Spatial Expression Graph

 We next convert the log-transformed expression matrix of highly expressed genes into a Spatial Expression Graph (SEG) as the input of our deep graph network.
 The Spatial Expression Graph is built based on the spatial proximity of cells, with nodes representing cells with expression profiles attached, while edges characterizing the spatial neighborhood of cells.
 Similarly, in spot-resolution ST data, we use a node to represent a spot in the graph.
-The SEG is characterized by two matrices, expression matrix X={x1, x2,.. , xn} and spatial adjacency matrix A∈RN×N. Here, xi represents the expression features of the cell or spot i, while the element Ai,jin adjacency matrix is equal to 1 if there is an edge between cell/spot i and j, otherwise, Ai,j=0.
+The SEG is characterized by two matrices, expression matrix X={x1, x2,.. , xn} and spatial adjacency matrix A∈RN×N. Here, xi represents the expression features of the cell or spot i, while the element Ai,j in adjacency matrix is equal to 1 if there is an edge between cell/spot i and j, otherwise, Ai,j=0.

 We provide two methods for constructing the SEG, namely, alpha-complex-based and k-nearest-neighbor-based.
 The alpha-complex-based method is used by default, where a Voronoi cell is first created for each cell or spot located at r as: